NicoBierti/Datathon-Coderhouse/README.md

 # Datathon-Coderhouse
 This Datathon took part during the last class of the Data Science Course at CODERHOUSE

 It will be carried out in groups in different breakout rooms.
+The team I took part was composed of Paola Barrera and me.

 ### Estimated Time of Completion: **1 hour 30 minutes**